-K9s for Warriors ready to break ground on new dog training facility
+K9s for Warriors breaks ground on new dog training facility

-K9s for Warriors will break ground on a new service dog training facility Wednesday.
+ST. JOHNS COUNTY, Fla. – K9s for Warriors on Wednesday broke ground on a new service dog training facility.

-It will be located just south of US 1 and Racetrack Road and will be the largest shelter-to-service dog facility in the country.
+The Campus for K9 Operations will be located just south of U.S. 1 and Racetrack Road in St. Johns County and will be the largest shelter-to-service dog facility in the country, providing veterinary care and comprehensive training.

+The mega kennel will be able to house more than 150 service dogs-in-training.

+“We have a three-year waitlist and another thousand applications, so we are going to triple our capacity with the mega kennel,” explained K9s for Warriors CEO Rory Diamond.

+.@k9sforwarriors is breaking ground on new facility in Ponte Vedra which will allow more than 150 service dog-in-training to pair up w veterans.
+Right now there is a 3 year waiting list.
+This will help reach more vets.
+Program is expanding to all era veterans. @RoryDiamond @wjxt4 pic.twitter.com/Nndn1Ch0Fq— Brittany Muller (@BrittMullerNews) August 4, 2021

+The goal is to get the dogs into the hands of the veterans who need them most.

-“Tragically about 20 veterans per day commit suicide,” said Paul Mundell, K9s for Warriors Chief Program Officer.
+“Tragically about 20 veterans per day commit suicide,” said K9s for Warriors Chief Program Officer Paul Mundell.
 “It’s a national crisis.”

 This crisis creates a need to connect more veterans with service animals sooner than later, Mundell said.